 The first thing I’ve underlined is God is not a God of confusion but of peace.
 This matters tremendously and gives Paul’s frame of reference.
 The entire chapter, from beginning to end, he’s correcting the church in Corinth for not having controlled, orderly gatherings.
 He informs them how to express spiritual gifts properly which should be in a well-behaved, thorough, understandable manner.
 He then addresses another concern: women who were disrupting the group by asking their husbands questions in the middle of service.

 This is why Paul said wait and ask your husbands at home.
 Why?
 So there’s not chaos.
 So people can learn and be edified in a peaceful environment.
 Imagine being in a church service or home gathering and everyone is talking, singing, speaking in tongues, and asking questions all at once.
-Visiting outsiders would think we’re crazy and reject the gospel because of our disorganized behavior (see 1 Corinthians 14:23).
+Outsiders who were visiting would think we’re crazy and reject the gospel because of our disorganized behavior (see 1 Corinthians 14:23).

 Another passage used to berate women can be found in 1 Timothy 2.
 For context, look at what I’ve underlined closely: